All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Discuss a monitoring plan for blood pressure as weight loss progresses, including potential adjustments to existing medications

 Be aware that Zepbound's list price is significant, and insurance coverage varies widely.
-Your provider's office may be able to help navigate prior authorization or connect you with manufacturer savings programs. affording GLP-1 medications
+Your provider's office may be able to help find prior authorization or connect you with manufacturer savings programs. affording GLP-1 medications

 Frequently Asked Questions